wdemp/security-plus-notes/README.md

 ## Hashing vs encryption
 - Encryption can be reversed with password / keys
 - Hashes are one way operations.
 Although you can use rainbow tables to find existing hashes and crack passwords
+HMAC: Hasm Message Authentication Code: It's a message authentication code obtained by running a cryptographic hash function (like MD5, SHA1, and SHA256) over the data (to be authenticated) and a shared secret key.
+HMAC is specified in RFC 2104.
+HMACs are almost similar to digital signatures.
+They both enforce integrity and authenticity.
+They both use cryptographic keys.
+And they both employ hash functions.
+The main difference is that digital signatures use asymmetric keys, while HMACs use symmetric keys.